-Specific Requirement Regulation Other Document Outcome of Review Remediation Required Timeline - See Key developmental disabilities who currently live at home with their families.
+Specific Requirement Regulation Other Outcome of Review Remediation Timeline - 5 Facilitates individual choice regarding services and supports, and who provides them.
+LAC: Children's Choice Rule Title 50, Part XXI, Subpart 9, Chapters 111 Louisiana Administrativ e Code Click on "Title 50" Go to page 23 of TOC Children's Choice Manual Children's Choice Waiver Provider Manual Section 14.0 - Overview - offers supplemental support to children with developmental disabilities who currently live at home with their families.
 The service package is individually designed for maximum flexibility.
 Partially compliant but not specific to the entirety of this requirement.
-5 Facilitates individual choice regarding services and supports, and who provides them.
-LAC: Children's Choice Rule Title 50, Part XXI, Subpart 9, Chapters 111 Louisiana Administrative Code Click on "Title 50" Go to page 23 of TOC Children's Choice Manual Children's Choice Waiver Provider Manual LAC: §11501 - partial compliance -families choose support coordination provider and service provider from those available in their region.
+LAC: §11501 - partial compliance -families choose support coordination provider and service provider from those available in their region.
 Silent on changing support coordination and service providers.
 Weak language on choice in selecting services Children's Choice Manual: LAC: Update rule/manual to fully include this requirement Children's Choice Manual: Update rule/manual to fully include this requirement LAC: A Children's Choice Manual: B